aridoza/foundational-java/Concurrency/README.md

 <details>
 <summary>Solution: Memory and Time Threads</summary>

-**What are those underscores?**

-Underscores in numeric literals are ignored in Java and used for readability.
-In the code below, the `delay` is a time in miliseconds, which is difficult to read.
-Putting the underscore in lets us easily identify that the sleep timer of the threads waits for 60 and 15 seconds respectively on each iteration.

 <!-- COMMENT (Brandi): Error.
 This code prints the same string every time since the string message is calculated just once for each call to spinThread.
 You need to use a lambda expression here. -->

 ```java